Miconen/comfy/README.md

-# fewbewki
+# Comfy
-Easy to develop for discord bot using discord.js
+Comfy to develop for discord bot using discord.js

 ### NPM Packages
 - discord.js